oneinctrl/oneinctrl.github.io/_posts/mousehack/2024-03-20-mousehack.md

 <video src="/assets/mousehack/videos/defender_demo.mp4" type="video/mp4" width="100%" controls></video>

 After disabling live protection, we can see the full attack.
-Notice that in both demos, the user could see only a very brief flashing window before the attacker gets access to their machine.
+Notice that in both demos, the user could see only a very brief flashing window before the attacker gets access to their machine:

 <video src="/assets/mousehack/videos/defender_disabled_demo.mp4" type="video/mp4" width="100%" controls></video>

 ## Qubes OS

-Qubes OS is "a reasonably secure operating system", focusing on security and privacy, used by whistle-blowers, journalists and privacy and security enthusiasts.
+Qubes OS is "a reasonably secure operating system", focusing on security and privacy, used by whistle-blowers, journalists, privacy and security enthusiasts.
 It is designed (at least for now) to be used on a laptop where you use the built-in keyboard and trackpad which are essentially trusted.

 During the installation and initial setup there is an option to "Automatically trust USB mice (discouraged)" that is not enabled.
-For demo purposes I am running Qubes OS in a virtual machine which could be the reason why leaving this option disabled doesn't seem to stop our malicious mouse from being used as you can see:
+For the demonstration I am running Qubes OS in a virtual machine which could be the reason why leaving this option disabled does not seem to stop our malicious mouse from being used:

 <video src="/assets/mousehack/videos/qubes_os_demo.mp4" type="video/mp4" width="100%" controls></video>
-Note: The "r" in "rcurl" comes from the Windows tailored payload starting with Win + R. Since there is no Win button modifier in Qubes, the "r" is treated as a normal character.
+Note: The "r" in "rcurl" comes from the Windows tailored payload starting with Win + R. Since there is no Win button modifier in Qubes, the "r" is treated as a normal character and appended to curl.

 Our two payloads are still being loaded from the on-board memory and typed successfully even in the "dom0" which is the administrative part of Qubes.
-Further testing on bare metal is needed to fully confirm the functionality.
+Further testing on bare metal is needed to fully confirm the functionality on Qubes.

-However, the mere fact that you will see some scrutiny/controls and warnings that a USB mouse could be a threat ONLY if you use a specialized security and privacy oriented OS for highly advanced users speaks for itself.
-Once again, only a small percent of people are viewing one of most used peripheral as an attack vector.
+However, the mere fact that you will see some scrutiny/prevention and warnings that a USB mouse could be a threat ONLY if you use a specialized security and privacy oriented OS for highly advanced users speaks for itself.
+Once again, only a small percent of people are viewing one of most used peripherals as an attack vector.

 # Possible attack scenarios

-Now that we've seen macros in action and a glimpse of what could be achieved with them, here are a few "hypothetical" attack scenarios:
+Now that we have seen macros in action and a glimpse of what could be achieved with them, here are a few "hypothetical" attack scenarios:

-- Placing a "brand-new" mouse in/around an office - depending on the physical security of a corporation gaining access to a machine could be as easy as pretending to go to an interview, tailgate an employee, act as a delivery man, etc. All you would need is to leave a weaponized mouse with/without it's package and wait for an unsuspecting victim to decide to test it out.
+- Placing a "brand-new" mouse in/around an office - depending on the physical security of a corporation gaining access to a machine could be as easy as pretending to go to an interview, tailgate an employee, act as a delivery man, etc. All you would need is to leave a weaponized mouse with/without its packaging on a desk and wait for an unsuspecting victim to decide to test it out.
 Hell, you may even "accidentally drop" it anywhere on/around the premises - in a waiting room, hallway, elevator.
 - Send a branded "company" mouse to a target employee - all you would need is the destination address and to impersonate an HR/company representative.
-Where I leave, you can fill in the sender details however you like, as long as you pay the delivery - they don't care or ask for ID.
+Where I live, you can use a delivery service and fill in the sender details however you like, as long as you pay the delivery - the provider does not care or ask for an ID.
 - Replacing a target/colleague's mouse with the same model - nowadays not only gaming mice have RGB, multiple buttons and memory, there are many "business class" models out there.
 With the increase in popularity of more complex mice, this attack could be as easy as buying the same model as your target and having brief access to swap them.

 # Conclusion
-Given how "trusted" mice are by both humans and technology, and the fact that they now come in sexier packages, we as security professionals should start paying more attention to how we provision each device for our homes and for our employees.
+Given how trusted mice are by both humans and technology, and the fact that they now come in sexier packages, we as security professionals should start paying more attention to how we provision each device for our homes and for our employees.
 We have numerous controls and expensive tools to protect us from RATs (remote access trojan), we have almost nothing against mice. *I will walk myself out.*

 # References: